assurantlabs/google_safe_browsing/README.md

 It includes:

 * a migration generator for database schema
-* method to update hash database
+* method to update local hash database
 * method to lookup a url
-* rake tasks to update hash database
+* rake tasks to update local hash database
 * Autonomous updating via Resque and Resque Scheduler (optional)
-* Message Authentication Codes (optional; on by default)

 ----------------------